 Jan.
 27 marks the annual international observation of Holocaust Remembrance Day.

-While the millions of victims who perished during the Holocaust were overwhelmingly Jewish and at the forefront of Adolf Hitler‘s psycho-driven efforts to “purify” Europe, and eventually, the world of non-white peoples, Black people were also casualties of the Holocaust, according to the United State Holocaust Memorial Museum.
+And while the millions of victims who perished during the Holocaust were overwhelmingly Jewish and at the forefront of Adolf Hitler‘s psycho-driven efforts to “purify” Europe, and eventually, rid the world of non-whites, it’s seldom remembered that Black people were also casualties of the genocidal Nazi terrorism decades ago, according to the United State Holocaust Memorial Museum.

-While the museum states that there was no systematic program for the elimination of Blacks as there was for Jews and other groups, people of African descent were certainly not safe during the Holocaust period that killed millions of Jews over the course of more than a decade beginning in 1933 Germany.
+The museum’s website says there was no systematic program for the elimination of Blacks as there was for Jews and other groups.
+But to be sure, people of African descent were certainly not safe during the Holocaust period that killed millions of Jews over the course of more than a decade beginning in 1933 Germany.

-During the war, Black Americans and Europeans captured by the Nazis were interned in concentrations camps.
+During the war, Black Americans and Europeans captured by the Nazis were interned in concentration camps.
 Bayume Mohamed Hussein of Tanzania died in the Sachsenhausen camp, near Berlin and Lionel Romney, an American sailor with the U.S. Merchant Marine, was imprisoned in the Mauthausen concentration camp.
-There were many more:

-Go to the United States Holocaust Memorial Museum for more history facts on black victims of the holocaust.
+Go to the United States Holocaust Memorial Museum website for more historical facts on Black victims of the Holocaust.